forestryio/forestry.io/hugo/content/blog/renaming-files-and-improving-team-editing.md

 ---
 It’s a cloudy day ☁️ here on Prince Edward Island, the perfect opportunity to announce some new features.

 Over the past couple weeks we were hard at work to improve the editor experience for our Git-backed content manager.
-Working with Git repos we come across some unique advantages and challenges.
-This update is focused on addressing some of these challenges.
+Renaming files is just one of those updates.
+We also needed to improve notifications and indicators to make working in a team on Forestry easier.

 ---